-Mr. Goodman is the Co-Chair of the firm’s Commercial Litigation Group, a senior member of its White Collar & Regulatory Defense Group, the leader of the firm’s Healthcare & Life Sciences Practice, and spent six years as a member of the firm’s Management Committee.
-He is a seasoned trial lawyer who represents clients in a broad variety of matters, with emphasis on complex civil litigation, white collar criminal defense, and internal investigations.
+Mr. Goodman is the Co-Chair of the firm’s Commercial Litigation Group, a senior member of its White Collar & Regulatory Defense Group and the leader of the firm’s Healthcare & Life Sciences Practice, and he spent six years as a member of the firm’s Management Committee.
+He is a seasoned trial lawyer who represents clients in a broad variety of matters, with emphasis on complex civil litigation, white collar criminal defense and internal investigations.
 He is a fellow of the American College of Trial Lawyers.

 For 10 years, Mr. Goodman served on the Criminal Justice Act panel in the Southern District of New York and handled the firm’s pro bono federal criminal cases.
-Mr. Goodman currently serves as Chairman of the Board of Sarah Lawrence College, as a Vice-Chairman of the Board of the Legal Aid Society and as a member of the Board of the NYU School of Law’s Center on Civil Justice.
+Mr. Goodman currently serves as Vice-Chair of the Board of the Legal Aid Society and previously served as Chair of the Board of Sarah Lawrence College.